 How fast can an E-bike go?

-The first thing to remember is that even though E-bikes have a motor, we are still talking about bicycles.
-They are not scooters.
+One of the most frequently asked questions concerning E-bikes is about their speed.
+The first thing to remember is that even though E-bikes have a motor, they are still bicycles and not scooters.

-In Europe, an E-bike must have a motor with a maximum power of 250W, assisting the E-Bike to a maximum speed of 25 km/h.
-In the US, the rules are different.
-There, E-bike motors can have a max of 500W and assist up to 28MPH (32km/ph)
+In Europe, an E-bike can have a maximum power of 250 watts, assisting the E-Bike to a maximum speed of 25 km/h.
+In the U.S., the rules are different.
+There, E-bike motors can have a maximum of 500 watts and assist up to 20 mph (32km/h)